jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 ## 10. What is type assertion?

 **Answer:**
-Type assertion is a way to tell TypeScript to treat a value as a specific type, even if TypeScript can't infer it automatically.
-It's useful when you know more about the value than TypeScript does.
+Type assertion tells TypeScript to treat a value as a specific type.

 **Example:**